uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_hash_map_cls/modifiers.rst

         bool erase( const key_type& key );

-    If an elemnent with the key equivalent to  ``key`` exists, removes it from the container.
+    If an element with the key equivalent to  ``key`` exists, removes it from the container.

     **Returns**: ``true`` if an element was removed; ``false``, otherwise.